agilescientific/striplog/README.rst

     :target: http://www.apache.org/licenses/LICENSE-2.0
     :alt: License

-Lithology and stratigraphic logs for wells.
+Lithology and stratigraphic logs for wells and outcrop.

 * `A blog post about striplog <http://www.agilegeoscience.com/blog/2015/4/15/striplog>`_
 * `Another one, with a video <http://www.agilegeoscience.com/blog/2015/7/10/geophysics-at-scipy-2015>`_